juancarlospaco/sweetanitify/README.md

 This is [FanArt](https://wikipedia.org/wiki/Fan_art).
 Its Free $0 cost.
 Its not associated in any way with [Sweet_Anita](http://www.twitch.tv/sweet_anita).

-Designed to raise awareness of [Tourette syndrome](http://wikipedia.org/wiki/Tourette_syndrome).
+The idea is to raise awareness of [Tourette syndrome](http://wikipedia.org/wiki/Tourette_syndrome).

 Designed for [Scam-Baiting](https://wikipedia.org/wiki/Scam_baiting) & [Fake Data Generator](https://en.wikipedia.org/wiki/Mock_object).